gregormach/bcplus/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electron Cash.
+This directory contains the python dependencies used by Electron Cash Plus.

 Mac OS X / macOS
 --------